Showing posts with label emotions. Show all posts

 They would have supplemented this protection by tucking their long hair down inside the parka.
 Leaving it outside would have been good fashion but bad engineering, since the locks would have been quickly parted by the first gust of wind and precious, life-saving body heat lost.

-I began this with mention of goddesses, but of course the males would have had long hair too, probably a meter long, in outrageous violation of Sixties cultural mainstream gender expectations concerning hair length.
-I can still hear my Dad fuming about the Beatles.
+I began this with mention of goddesses, but of course the males would have had long hair too, probably a meter long, in outrageous violation of mid century cultural mainstream gender expectations concerning hair length.

-While moderns socially code gender as hair length, this parameter was unavailable to our glaciation-era forebears (the last glaciation maximum occurred 26,000 years ago) because they would have been unwilling to cut their hair, knowing at some level of insight that they needed it for survival and mating success.
+While moderns socially code gender as hair length, this parameter was unavailable to our glaciation-era forebears because they would have been unwilling to cut their hair, knowing at some level of insight that they needed it for survival and mating success.
 Therefore, they might have coded gender as hair smoothness as described above.

 While writing this, I was struck by the amount of detailed information I was able to retrieve from my own aesthetic preferences, some of which would have evolved under stringent, cold-climate conditions to produce mate choices favoring traits with survival value.